-4.5.2.2 MySQL Community Server 5.5
+4.5.2.2 MSSQL Server 2008 or MySQL Community Server 5.5

 For the database, we have used MySQL Community Server 5.5 as we have taught in our university.
 MySQL is very user-friendly and very easy to use.
-All the database query is run on MySQL server.
+All the database queries are run on MySQL server.